Ninetalesgh/dndcampaign/vault/database/spells.md

 The creature takes 4d6 Psychic damage at the beginning of each of its turns, and can use its action to attempt to claw its way out with a STR (Athletics) or DEX (Acrobatics) check, ending the effect on a success.
 When it does, a creature within 1 *(1.5m)* of the space the affected creature departed can use its reaction to give the creature advantage on its check.
 When this effect ends for a creature, it reappears in the space it departed from, or the nearest unoccupied space if it cannot.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 9, the Psychic damage increases by 4d6.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 9, the Psychic damage increases by 4d6.
 - **Classes**: Bard, Cleric, Sorcerer, Wizard *(Source: CS)*